oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 Next, you will create a Database Vault realm to secure the `SH1.CUSTOMERS` table from access by `DBA_DEBRA`, `ADMIN`, and other privileged users.
 You can even prevent the table owner, `SH1`, from accessing the table and only allow the `APPUSER` to access `CUSTOMERS`.
 This task will demonstrate why this might be useful.

 A Database Vault realm is a protected zone inside the database where database schemas, objects, and roles can be secured.
 For example, you can secure a set of schemas, objects, and roles that are related to accounting, sales, or human resources.
-After you have secured these into a realm, you can use the realm to control the use of system and object privileges by specific accounts or roles.
-This enables you to enforce context-sensitive access controls for anyone who wants to use these schemas, objects, and roles.
+After you have secured these into a realm, you authorize database users, or roles, to use their system or object privileges to access teh realm-protected objects.
+Database Vault realms act as a **mandatory access control** on top of the **discretionary access controls** your user may have (e.g. select any table, select on hr.employees).

-1. To demonstrate the effects of this realm, it is important to execute the same SQL query from these 3 users before and after creating the realm:
+1. To demonstrate the effects of this realm, it is important to execute the same SQL query from 3 database users before and after creating the realm:

     - To proceed, **open SQL Worksheet in 3 web-browser pages** connected with a different user (`DBA_DEBRA`, `SH1` and `APPUSER`) as shown in Task 1 previously

-       **Note:** only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new web-browser window (Mozilla, Chrome, Edge, Safari, etc.) as well as "incognito" or "private" browing mode.**
+       **Note:** only one SQL Worksheet session can be open in a browser session at the same time, hence **open each of your sessions in a new web-browser window (Mozilla, Chrome, Edge, Safari, etc.) as well as "incognito" or "private" browsing mode.**

-   - As reminder, the password of these users is the same.
+   - As reminder, the password for each user is the same.

       ````
       <copy>WElcome_123#</copy>
       ````

-   - Copy/Paste and execute the following query
+   - Copy/Paste and run the following query

       ````
       <copy>SELECT cust_id, cust_first_name, cust_last_name, cust_email, cust_main_phone_number